bivasdas/ostrich/examples/calculator/README.md

 Configuration
 -------------
-Ostrich uses [Chameleon](https://github.com/bazaarvoice/chameleon) for setting the default ZooKeeper connect string.
-The ZooKeeper connect string inferred by Chameleon can be overridden through an environment variable or system property.
 The ZooKeeper connect string can be set in Ostrich programmatically through the ZooKeeperConfiguration object.
 In this example, the ZooKeeperConfiguration object is exposed through DropWizard and can be set via a YAML configuration file.

 ### Setting ZooKeeper Connect String via Environment
 Starting the calculator server (Step 3 above):

-	$ CHAMELEON_ZOOKEEPER_ENSEMBLE=localhost:2181
+	$ ZOOKEEPER_ENSEMBLE=localhost:2181
 	$ cd examples/calculator/service
 	$ java -jar target/calculator-service-*.jar server